Photonic Quantum Computing on Spin Memory Architecture with Tree-Encoded Fusion: Abstract

 \section{Abstract}

-Photonic quantum computing (PQC) provides a promising route toward quantum computation by naturally supporting the measurement-based quantum computation (MBQC) model.
-In MBQC, programs are executed through measurements on a pre-generated graph state, whose construction largely depends on probabilistic fusion operations.
-However, fusion operations in PQC are vulnerable to two major error sources: fusion \textit{failure} and fusion \textit{erasure}.
-As a result, MBQC compilation must account for both error mechanisms to generate reliable and efficient photonic executions.
-Prior state-of-the-art MBQC compilation, represented by OneAdapt, is designed for all-photonic architectures and mainly focuses on handling fusion failures.
-Nevertheless, it does not explicitly model fusion erasures induced by photon loss, which can be substantially more damaging than fusion failures.
+Photonic quantum computer (PQC) is a promising quantum computation platform, realizing the measurement-based quantum computation (MBQC) model.
+In MBQC, computation proceeds by preparing a graph state, and this preparation mainly relies on fusion operations.
+However, fusion operations on a PQC are prone to two types of errors: fusion \textit{failure} and fusion \textit{erasure}.
+Therefore, the MBQC compiler must be carefully designed to tolerate these errors.
+Previous state-of-the-art MBQC compiler -- OneAdapt, is tailored to all-photonic architectures and primarily address fusion failures.
+However, it neglects fusion erasure errors caused by photon loss, which are more detrimental than fusion failures.

-To mitigate fusion erasure errors, we introduce a new MBQC compilation scheme built upon the \textit{spin qubit quantum memory} architecture.
-We propose tree-encoded fusion, an encoding strategy that suppresses erasure errors during graph-state generation.
-We further incorporate this scheme into a compiler framework with algorithms that reduce the execution overhead of quantum programs.
-We evaluate the proposed framework using a realistic PQC simulator on six representative quantum algorithm benchmarks across multiple program scales.
-The results show that tree-encoded fusion achieves better robustness than alternative fusion-encoding strategies, and that our compiler provides exponential improvement over OneAdapt.
-In addition, we validate the feasibility of our approach through a proof-of-concept demonstration on real PQC hardware, where it outperforms the latest superconducting hardware.
+To address the challenge of fusion erasure, we propose a novel MBQC scheme that is based on \textit{quantum spin memory} architecture.
+We design a tree-encoded fusion scheme that effectively suppresses erasure errors.
+Then, we integrate this scheme into our compiler framework, with compilation algorithms that reduce execution overhead of quantum programs.
+We evaluate our framework on a realistic PQC simulator across six typical quantum algorithm benchmarks with various program sizes.
+Our results show that the proposed tree-encoding scheme outperforms other fusion encoding schemes, and that our compilation framework outperforms OneAdapt with exponential improvement.
+Moreover, we demonstrate a small-scale QAOA experiment on real PQC hardware, where it outperforms the latest superconducting hardware.